Working!!: Wagnaria employees

-A girl who shows little expression.
-For reasons first unknown, she serves an invisible "elder customer" despite the fact she claims to not believe in ghosts, making the issue even more confusing.
+Sayuri is a girl who shows little expression.
+For first unknown reasons, she serves an invisible "elder customer" despite the fact she claims to not believe in ghosts, making the issue even more confusing.
 However, it is eventually revealed she can see ghosts as she comes from a family of exorcists, but she simply refuses to believe in such phenomena.
 She rarely smiles and is said to leave "questionable reactions" on people who see it, with Adachi as one of the few witnesses.